 - Gissel McDonald is the recipient of the 2018 Tom Stedman Teacher-Research Opportunity Award

 - Dr. Christy Hagan won the IGPBS "Instructor of the Year" award for 2018-2019

 - Dr. Amy Whitaker, postdoctoral fellow in Dr. Bret Freudenthal's lab, was recently notified that the American Cancer Society will fund her grant entitled "APE1 cleansing of oxidatively damaged DNA ends".
 The award includes a salary stipend and travel allowances.

 - Biochemistry Faculty members Dr. Mark Fisher, Dr. Alexey Ladokhin and Dr. Bret Freudenthal participated BioNexus KC's 2018 Science to Art Program.
-The article in the Kansas City Biz Journal may be found here.
-A direct link to the video may be found here.
+View the article in the Kansas City Biz Journal.
+You can also view the video here.

 - Dr. Joe Fontes has been awarded a Chancellors Club Teaching Professorship.
 This award recognizes sustained excellence in teaching and is awarded only to persons who have demonstrated outstanding teaching competence over an extended period of years.

 - Biochemistry and Molecular Biology Graduate Students made a great showing at the 2018 Student Research Forum: